-A COUNTY FRAMEWORK TO ACHIEVE BETTER OUTCOMES FOR ALL RETHINKING GOVERNANCE IN AMERICA'S COUNTIES Counties play a critical role in building healthy and vibrant communities.
-Some communities experience poorer outcomes in areas such as education, health, safety and economic well-being - often for generations - because of a history of marginalization and unjust policies and practices.1 The uneven impacts of the COVID-19 pandemic across different communities crystallized the disparities that can exist within a single county.
-To achieve different and better outcomes, we can begin by first rethinking our approach.
-Asking questions grounded in diversity, equity and inclusion (DEI) positions counties to lead a paradigm shift in governance.
-By embracing the diversity within communities, ensuring equitable access for all to resources and opportunities and practicing inclusive decision-making, county leaders create the conditions to achieve better outcomes for all.
+A COUNTY FRAMEWORK TO ACHIEVE BETTER OUTCOMES FOR ALL

+RETHINKING GOVERNANCE IN AMERICA'S COUNTIES

+Counties play a critical role in building healthy and vibrant communities.
+But some communities experience poorer outcomes in areas such as education, health, safety and economic well-being - often for generations - because of a history of marginalization and unjust policies and practices.
+The uneven impacts of the COVID-19 pandemic across different communities crystallized the disparities that can exist within a single county.

+Counties can lead a paradigm shift.
+When we ask different questions, we can achieve different outcomes.
+County leaders are well-positioned to resolve disparities by asking questions grounded in the principles of diversity, equity and inclusion (DEI).
+By embracing the diversity within communities, ensuring equitable access for all to resources and opportunities and practicing inclusive decisionmaking, county leaders create the conditions to achieve better outcomes for all.

 The National Association of Counties employs the following definitions of diversity, equity and inclusion.

+DIVERSITY

-DIVERSITY The presence of different and multiple characteristics that make up individual and collective identities, including race, gender, age, religion, sexual orientation, ethnicity, national origin, socio-economic status, language and physical ability.
+The presence of different and multiple characteristics that make up individual and collective identities, including race, gender, age, religion, sexual orientation, ethnicity, national origin, socio-economic status, language and physical ability.

-EQUITY The process of identifying and removing the barriers that create disparities in the access to resources and means, and the achievement of fair treatment and equal opportunities to thrive.
+The process of identifying and removing the barriers that create disparities in the access to resources and means, and the achievement offair treatment and equal opportunities to thrive.